 - involves concentrated markets or significant new or emerging market issues.

 Private litigants may apply to the Federal Court of Australia for awards of civil damages and other relief for breaches of the CCA.
-Class actions and litigation funders are an entrenched part of the Australian system.
-There is currently a class action in Australia for damages from the air freight cartel.
-A class action for an award of civil damages for losses suffered as a result of the corrugated cardboard box cartel settled in 2011 for A$95 million.
+Class actions are a well-established instrument in the toolkit of mainstream commercial litigation in Australia, with a growing number of litigation funders.
+There is one class action currently on foot in Australia for damages in respect of an alleged air freight cartel.
+The most significant class action result was achieved in 2011, when settlement of the corrugated cardboard box cartel resulted in A$95 million being distributed to group members.

 New prohibition on price signalling